theagri/kalleperssonse_posts/perpetual.md

 The positive response made me really excited about this and I can't wait to continue working on it.

 The next step is to figure out how to extract metadata from the music file and hopefully find a way to show some sort of cover image.
-Next, I'll try to implement the sweet-looking UI Bryan made.
+After that, I'll try to implement the sweet-looking UI Bryan made.

 You'll find the repo at [https://github.com/revyver/perpetual](https://github.com/revyver/perpetual)